Radical Entertainment: 2005–2008: Acquisition by Vivendi Universal

-2008–present: Acquisition by Activision, Prototype games, and layoffs
+2008–2022: Acquisition by Activision, Prototype games, and layoffs

 When Vivendi Games merged with Activision to form Activision Blizzard in 2008, Vivendi's former studios, including Radical Entertainment, became part of Activision.
 At the time, Radical Entertainment was developing four games, including Crash: Mind over Mutant and Prototype.
 Activision laid off around 100 people, half of the studio's staff, and canceled the two unannounced projects.
 One of these was Treadstone, a game set in the Jason Bourne universe.
 Activision was not interested in the property and sold it back to Ludlum Entertainment, which subsequently licensed it to Electronic Arts.

 In February 2010, Activision laid off around 200 developers from its studios, including roughly 90 at Radical Entertainment, equating to half of the studio's workforce at the time.
 A sequel to Prototype, Prototype 2, was released in April 2012.
 In the United States, it was the best-selling game of its release month.
 However, Activision considered the game a commercial failure; on 28 June 2012, the company announced a "significant reduction in staff" at Radical Entertainment that would see the studio cease development of its own games and only support other Activision studios going forward.
-While some reports, including that of former Radical Entertainment senior audio director Rob Bridgett, indicated that the studio had closed, Activision stated that they would remain open with the reduced staff.
+While some reports, including that of former Radical Entertainment senior audio director Rob Bridgett, indicated that the studio had closed, Activision stated that it would remain open with the reduced staff.
 Activision and Radical Entertainment re-iterated this statement in September that year.
 The Microsoft Windows port of Prototype 2 was released in July 2012.
 On 15 December 2013, Radical Entertainment's incorporated status was dissolved by the Canadian government for non-compliance under section 212 of the Canadian Business Corporations Act.
 Its most recent credited development role is the PlayStation 4 and Xbox One ports of Prototype and Prototype 2, released in 2015.
-As of 2022, all that was left of Radical Entertainment was a team of 6 employees, whose subsequent work would be credited under Activision Vancouver; despite that, it was among the studios named in Microsoft's 2022 acquisition of Activision's parent company Activision Blizzard.
+Radical Entertainment was among the studios named in Microsoft's 2022 acquisition of Activision's parent company Activision Blizzard.
+Despite this, all that was left of Radical Entertainment was a team of 6 employees, whose subsequent work would be credited under Activision Vancouver.

+In December 2024, following the shutdown of Hothead Games, Wilkinson and Tim Bennison, Hothead Games's former chief operating officer (COO), founded New Radical Games, again assuming the roles of president, CEO and COO, respectively.